Bhagavad Gita Chapter 6 Verse 47 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: And among all the Yogis, he who, full of faith and with his inner self merged in Me, worships Me is deemed by Me to be the most devoted.
+At this point in Dhyana Yoga, Krishna deepens His teaching on inner stillness.
+And among all the Yogis, he who, full of faith and with his inner self merged in Me, worships Me is deemed by Me to be the most devoted.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team